Report from the Open Problems Session at OPSFA13: Blumenthal--Nevai theorems for the one quarter class of orthogonal polynomials

 Now let $x_{n,1} < x_{n,2} < \cdots < x_{n,n}$, denote the zeros of $P_{n}(x)$ and let

 Now under the above conditions (i.e., for the one-quarter class), we will have $\tau = \infty$, and each of the three cases,

 can occur.
-Suf\/f\/icient conditions for each of the three cases to occur can be expressed in terms of the concept of ``eventual chain sequences'' (see \cite{Chihara82}).
+Sufficient conditions for each of the three cases to occur can be expressed in terms of the concept of ``eventual chain sequences'' (see \cite{Chihara82}).

 Now the case $\sigma = \infty$ corresponds to the orthogonality measure having a discrete spectrum with $\infty$ as its only limit point.
-A specif\/ic example is furnished by certain Meixner polynomials of the f\/irst kind~\cite{chi1}.
+A specific example is furnished by certain Meixner polynomials of the first kind~\cite{chi1}.
 For the case when $|\sigma|<\infty$, we proved~\cite{Chihara68} that the set of all zeros of the corresponding orthogonal polynomials is dense in the interval $[\sigma, \infty)$.
 Later, we posed~\cite{Chihara03} the problem of determining, after imposing additional conditions, if necessary, that $[\sigma, \infty)$ is a~subset of the spectrum (that is, it is the essential spectrum).
-We hasten to remind that when~$\sigma$ is f\/inite, the corresponding Hamburger moment problem will be determined (a~fact that was known to Stieltjes).
+We hasten to remind that when~$\sigma$ is finite, the corresponding Hamburger moment problem will be determined (a~fact that was known to Stieltjes).
 Recently, Grzegorz \'{S}widerski~\cite{swiderski15a} has proven that, with a slight additional condition (a~certain monotonicity condition), in fact $[\sigma, \infty)$ is indeed the essential spectrum, thus settling this open problem (see also~\cite{AptekarevGeronimo14}).
-This now leaves the most dif\/f\/icult case, $\sigma=-\infty$.
+This now leaves the most difficult case, $\sigma=-\infty$.

-We thus pose the inevitable question:~{\it Is there an analog of Blumenthal's theorem for this case?} The lack of specif\/ic examples of OPS whose orthogonality measure has a spectrum extending over the entire real line makes this situation the most dif\/f\/icult to conjecture about.
+We thus pose the inevitable question:~{\it Is there an analog of Blumenthal's theorem for this case?} The lack of specific examples of OPS whose orthogonality measure has a spectrum extending over the entire real line makes this situation the most difficult to conjecture about.
 The only known example of OPS of this type, are the Meixner polynomials of the second kind~\cite{chi1} (i.e., the so-called ``Meixner--Pollaczek'' polynomials).
 Do there exist any other OPS examples of this type?